How To Start A Record Label – Register A Record Label With No Or Little Money

 So, here’s what you need to know about starting your own independent label and a couple of ways you can go about it.

-Registering A Record Label – What To Expect
+Starting A Record Label – What To Expect

-Registering a record label isn’t necessarily complicated, but it can take time.
+Starting a record label isn’t necessarily complicated, but it can take time.
 So, be patient with the process as it unfolds.

 If I were to break it down into three simple steps, it would look something like this: